 When a file is copied to a different folder, it loses its original permissions and inherits the permissions associated with its new parent folder.
 However, when a file is moved to a different folder, it maintains its original permissions.
 It does not inherit permissions associated with the parent folder.

-Editing and Overwriting Folder Permissions
+Example: Editing and Overwriting Folder Permissions

 Your teaching assistant has read permission for a folder named Course Notes, and has read and write permissions for the Week 1 file within that folder.
 You edit the Course Notes folder permissions and add manage permission.
 Now your teaching assistant has read and manage permissions for the Course Notes folder and read, write, and manage permissions for the file.